Lletget leads US to 2nd straight win under Berhalter

 Berhalter used a relatively untried roster, with only Arriola, Trapp and Gyasi Zardes having appeared for the national team at least 10 times in their careers.

 Costa Rica also had an inexperienced roster in coach Gustavo Matosas’ first game on the bench, with only Alvarado, defender Francisco Calvo and midfielder David Guzman having more than six appearances.
-Los Ticos had seven players make their national team debuts, including five starters.
+Los Ticos had seven players make their national team debuts, including five starters: defenders Pablo Arboine and Keysher Fuller; and midfielders Jose Alfaro, Ronaldo Araya and Marvin Loria.
+A pair of forwards debuted in the second half, Alberth Villalobos in the 56th and Jean Scott in the 58th.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports